Can AI Help Analyze Trends In My Business Metrics?

 What this means for you

 You get faster and often deeper answers to everyday questions without running manual reports.
-You do this by asking plain-language questions and follow-ups to the replies to get exactly what you need.
-The results are familiar, in that you can review trend lines and comparisons, but also dig deeper by asking about likely drivers across regions, products, channels, or segments.
-You spend less time guessing and more time acting.
+Instead of waiting for a data analyst to pull numbers, you ask plain-language questions and follow up with clarifications to get exactly what you need.
+The results are familiar—trend lines and comparisons you can review—but you can also dig deeper by asking about likely drivers across regions, products, channels, or customer segments.
+You spend less time guessing and more time acting on insights.

 What you need in place